colinbarnes01/Town-Crier/README.md

 programmed to scrape headlines and generates a new tweet once every thirty minutes.

 In order to authenticate to the Twitter API, a set of API keys are needed.
 Right now I am saving those keys in a file on my local machine and have not uploaded them to github.
 Running the program without those keys will not work.
-If someone (like my professor) would like to use the keys to run the program, I would be happy to provide them.
+If someone would like to use the keys to run the program, please contact me.

-## Dependancie
+## Dependencies
 Several python dependancies are required to run this program:
   - Requests
   - BeautifulSoup